 The assembled target vessels made up the Special Projects Element of TG 7.3, together with Squaw-29 and the barge YFNB-12.
 Between 4 and 15 May, the ships and personnel of the Special Projects Unit, the Technical Assistance Unit, and the Mooring Element prepared the target array for WAHOO.
 The target ships were towed out of Enewetak Lagoon and positioned on their respective barges and individual moors.
 On 14 May, USS Cree (ATF-84) towed Moran into its mooring position broadside, 2,300 feet (701 meters) from surface zero.
-On 15 May the three destroyers were moved: USS Bolster (ARS-38) towed Howorth to its moor, where it was positioned broadside to the detonation site; USS Takelma (ATF-113) towed Killen to its moor, where it was positioned head-on to surface zero; and USS Arikara (ATF-98) towed Fullam to its moor, where it was positioned to its moor, where it was positioned to its moor.
+On 15 May the three destroyers were moved: USS Bolster (ARS-38) towed Howorth to its moor, where it was positioned broadside to the detonation site; USS Takelma (ATF-113) towed Killen to its moor, where it was positioned head-on to surface zero; and USS Arikara (ATF-98) towed Fullam to its moor, where it was positioned stern-on to surface zero (Reference C.3.1).